Vortex105/AtmosLive/react-weather/README.md

 # AtmosLive (React Version)

 This is the react Version of AtmosLive weather app.
-It's still in development, so this is just a minimal vrsion.
+It has more features than the vanilla js version.
+It's built with different components to ensure scalability.

+## Features ✨✨

+- Getting real-time weather data based on user's location
+- Allows User to search for specific location
+- Displays hourly weather data
+- Shows daily forecast

 ## Setup Instructions